kimjune01/kimjune01.github.io/_posts/2023/2023-06-25-digital-diet.md

 ![adblock3](assets/digital-diet/adblock3.png)

 I can even use it to block recommendations from my Youtube search results.
+This trick also works for endscreen content.

 ![adblock2](assets/digital-diet/adblock2.png)